lorenzraymundoeng/LorenzNelsonRaymundo-Raymundo-Lorenz-Nelson-L.----PA_1/README.md

 #### This is my submission for PA1 (Experiment 1 | Introduction to Python Programming)
 This repository contains a Jupyter Notebook (`RAYMUNDO PA1 2ECE-A.ipynb`) that demonstrates three programming exercises using user-defined functions and slicing
 #### Part 1: Alphabetize!
-The first part of this programming assignment(PA) aims to create a function that takes a string, and returns it with its letters in alphabetical order.
+The first part of this programming assignment(PA) aims to create a function that takes a string and returns it with its letters in alphabetical order.
-To do this, I created a user-defined function named "alphabet_soup" which will take a string value x.
-This string shall then be converted into a list of characters using the list I named as "m".
+To do this, I created a user-defined function named "alphabet_soup" that takes a string value x.
+This string shall then be converted into a list of characters using the list I named "m".
 To sort the characters in alphabetical order, I used m.sort, which will sort the characters inside m.
-The sorted characters will then be stored to an empty string function.
+The sorted characters will then be stored in an empty string function.
-In order to display each character, for loop was used.
-What this does is that it loops through each iteration/character.
+In order to display each character, a for loop was used.
+What this does is loop through each iteration/character.
 I have then assigned a value to the empty string function so that it gets filled with character values.
 Finally, I assign a word to string x.
-It can be as many as you want.
+It can be any word that you want.
 The output would display the same word but in alphabetical order.

 #### Here is a code for you to try out: